HammadFarooq/Leveraging-digital-media-data-for-pharmacovigilance/README.md

 # Leveraging digital media data for pharmacovigilance
 A social network based pharmacovigilance.

-This repository contains the dataset used in our paper titled **"Leveraging digital media data for pharmacovigilance"** that is submitted at **"AMIA 2020 Annual Symposium"**.
+This repository contains the dataset used in our [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8075481/) titled **"Leveraging digital media data for pharmacovigilance"** that is accepted at **"AMIA 2020 Annual Symposium"**.

 ## Files details